ajaxcool93/FraudDetection/README.md

 # FraudDetection
-By using machine learning classifiers predict suspicious transactions prone to money laundering by using synthetic SAML-D dataset from kaggle
+By using machine learning classifiers predict suspicious transactions prone to money laundering on the synthetic SAML-D dataset from kaggle